iotifiedBigYus/mustapekka/diary.md

 ## Sam, 10.3.2024

 Added auto_jump boolean.
 Making manual jumping the default.
-Feelis kinda weird, but It's better when you are trying to reach stuff and not wanting jumping off when you land.
+Feels kinda weird, but It's better when you are trying to reach stuff and not wanting jumping off when you land.

 Added Benji's new diddy to the game with the ability to turn on and off the music in the menu.